doroshenko-viktor/doroshenko-viktor.github.io/content/rust/basics.md

 description: "Rust basic concepts and operators"
 ---

+## Installation

+Install `rustup` first.
+It may be done with standard package manager or any other way.
+`rustup` will install `rustc` rust compiler, `cargo` and other required tools.

+The run `rustup component add rust-analyzer` to install rust `LSP` server.
+And install `cargo-nextext` - test runner.

+Install `code-lldb` - the debugger for rust.

 ## Never Type

 `!` is an empty type in Rust, which can never be instanciated.
 It usually used to indicate that